dmshvetsov/fk_cli/README.md

-# fuzzy killer CLI utility
+# fuzzy find and kill CLI utility

 Kill processes with convenience.